 One day, Peco gets the idea to skip out on practice in order to check out Kong Wenge, a Chinese ping pong player who has been recruited to play with Tsujido High’s team.
 He convinces Smile to go along with him.
 When they get there, there’s no one in the gym, so the two of them start playing against each other while they wait for Kong to get back.
 Kong and his interpreter are on the roof, and they hear the two of them playing.

-When Kong goes back inside, he challenges Smile to a game; however, Peco insists to play with them.
+When Kong goes back inside, he challenges Smile to a game.
+However, Peco insists to play with them.
 Kong beats Peco rather easily, which upsets Peco because he’d been considered an impressive player until this point.

 Koizumi, Peco and Smile’s coach, takes an interest in Smile’s abilities and eventually persuades Smile to have Koizumi train him.
 As Smile trains with Koizumi, he has a major change of attitude that causes his teammates to like him even less than they did before.
 But as time goes on, Smile learns how to balance having his talent and relating to the other members of his team.

 Kazama is a ping pong player from Kaio, and he has been the reigning champion of the sport.
 His grandfather owns Poseidon, a company that creates and sells ping pong equipment and accessories.
-Kazama takes an interest in Smile and keeps trying to get him to leave his school and to come play for Kaio; unfortunately, he never seems to convince Smile to change schools.
+Kazama takes an interest in Smile and keeps trying to get him to leave his school and to come play for Kaio.
+Unfortunately, he never seems to convince Smile to change schools.
 Kazama’s cousin, Yuri, stars in Poseidon’s commercials and seems to have an interest in Kazama.
 However, Kazama is so intent on training for table tennis that he doesn’t notice her feelings for him.

 Within the course of 11 episodes, the series basically goes through a little over one year in time and culminates with the singles qualifiers during Smile and Peco’s second year of high school.

 First off, I have to say that I have to give credit to Ping Pong The Animation for not being a “typical sports anime.”
 Unfortunately, I have to say that the pacing for the series ended up being a bit awkward, especially since the series was trying to condense about one year into the course of 11 episodes.
 This meant that the first seven episodes tended to feel rushed.
-Then, starting with episode eight, the pace slows down and the series spend its final four episodes focusing on one event; this would be the singles qualifiers that takes place for the series’ climax.
+Then, starting with episode eight, the pace slows down and the series spends its final four episodes focusing on one event; this would be the singles qualifiers that takes place for the series’ climax.
 But then, during the final episode, there’s a timeskip that takes place from the end of the qualifiers match to several years into the future.

 Unfortunately, with how rushed those first seven episodes were, this didn’t allow for as much character development as there could have been in order to help the audience care more for the characters.
 I wish there had been some more episodes for the series in order to give the story and the characters a little more room to “breathe” and to develop even more.